AIRFIELDMARSHAL/Assignments/README.md

 ### **Program 8: Write and append data to a file.**

 **Description:** It takes user input and writes it to a file named output.txt then appends additional data to the same file.
 At last reads and displays the final content of the file.

+# **Assignment 5:**

+### **Program 9:** **Create a Dictionary of Student Marks.**

+**Description:** In it creates a dictionary where student names are keys and their marks are values.Asks the user to input a student's name.Retrieves and displays the corresponding marks.If the student’s name is not found, display an appropriate message.

+### **Program 10: Denmonstrate List sclicing.**

+**Description:** Creates a list of numbers from 1 to 10.Extracts the first five elements from the list.Reverses these extracted elements.Prints both the extracted list and the reversed list